 Are you concerned about your varicose or spider veins?
-A number of SmartClinics Medical Centers offer proven medical treatments to help patients with varicose and spider veins.
-These treatments are currently available at our Medical Centres in Windsor & George Street by Dr Maged Aziz, a Vascular and Endovascular Surgeon in Brisbane, and Burleigh Heads by Dr Aaron Atia at Burleigh Heads, Gold Coast who has 20 years’ experience and who also offers treatment for facial veins.
-Our Brisbane and Gold Coast Vein Specialists have undergone extensive medical training into a wide range of vein treatments and are highly experienced in performing each procedure.
+At SmartClinics Medical Centre in Brisbane City we offer proven medical treatments to help patients with varicose and spider veins.
+These treatments are currently available by Dr Hugh Wall.
+Dr Wall has undergone extensive medical training into a wide range of vein treatments and is highly experienced in performing each procedure.

 What are varicose veins?